 The safety of USPlabs’ popular pre-workout dietary supplement Jack3d has been called into question after the deaths of two U.S. Army soldiers who were found to have the stimulant in their systems.
-Jack3d was subsequently banned on all U.S. military facilities, and is currently being investigated by the surgeons general.
-Serious side effects reported in Jack3d users include seizures, heart injury, kidney and liver failure, and death.
+Serious side effects reported in Jack3d users include seizures, heart injury, kidney and liver failure and death.

-Free Jack3d Lawsuit Evaluation: If you or a loved one has been injured by Jack3d, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer of Jack3d and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one has been injured by Jack3d, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our lawyers can help.

 What’s the problem with Jack3d?

 Manufactured and marketed by USPlabs, Jack3d is a powerful pre-workout nitric oxide (NO) stimulant.
 Dietary supplements in the NO class are designed to increase the body’s natural production of nitric oxide, which is supposed to:

 - widen blood vessels

 - increase levels of anabolic hormones

 - increase strength required for the muscle-building and recovery process

 Jack3d contains an extremely powerful yet controversial stimulant known as 1,3 dimethylamylamine (DMAA).
 This substance is designed to give the user increased workout intensity, focus, and other effects associated with elevated adrenaline levels.
 Unfortunately, DMAA has come under intense scrutiny by federal health regulators due to its potential for serious side effects and life-threatening complications.